All Creatures Great and Small-Part Two

 Having lots of animals meant we often needed the services of our vet.
 Another of our border collies, Milly, had an accident involving a door.
 Our son had never quite grasped the idea of using the door handle to close a door, and on one unfortunate occasion when he slammed the door behind him, he hadn’t noticed that Milly was following.
 The poor dog, after losing a chunk of her tail in the door, had to be taken to the vets to have her tail cauterised!
 From then on the boy became a little more careful when closing doors..

-Thomas’s tail had to be removed, and when we remembered his father was a Manx cat, with no tail whatsoever, it seemed a little ironic.
+Thomas’s tail needed to be removed, and when we remembered his father was a Manx cat, with no tail whatsoever, it seemed a little ironic.

 The day we brought Thomas home from the vets, Tabitha washed him all over and took him into the bed with her new kittens, where she fed him alongside the new litter until he was well.

-One evening when Thomas was wandering in the garden a strange cat joined him and a fight broke out.
+One evening when Thomas was wandering in the garden, a strange cat joined him, and before long, a fight broke out.
 Suddenly, from out of nowhere his devoted mother appeared and launched herself into the fray, Thomas calmly walked away leaving his mother to fight his battle!

-Throughout their childhood the children had a menagerie of creatures, therefore it was inevitable that from time to time they would be grieving for the loss of one or other of their beloved pets.
+Throughout their childhood the children were never without animals, therefore it was inevitable that from time to time they would be grieving for the loss of one or other of their beloved pets.

 The Hamster and the Vet